facebookresearch/hydra/website/docs/upgrades/1.3_to_1.4/instantiate_resolution.md

 ## Compatibility impact

 Call-site arguments are now a separate runtime overlay.
-They determine the arguments passed to the target, but they do not modify the input configuration or affect how its interpolations resolve.
+They determine the arguments passed to the target without modifying the input configuration.
+A configured interpolation that survives the overlay still resolves against the values being passed to the target, so an argument the call-site replaces is seen by the interpolations that depend on it.

 They are also no longer coerced or validated against the corresponding field in an input Structured Config.
 Primitive values, native `list`, `tuple`, and